NFDI4Chem/nmrkit/README.md

 # Overview of NMR Predict

+The project aims to develop a microservice for NMR (nuclear magnetic resonance) prediction, which will allow users to predict the NMR spectrum of a molecule quickly and accurately.
+The microservice will be designed as a RESTful API, which can be easily integrated into existing applications or used as a standalone service.

 ## Help Desk

 If you discover any issue or need any support please raise a ticket at our [Help Desk](https://helpdesk.nfdi4chem.de/).